GabeGiancarlo/LoRax/README.md

 <div align="center">

-# 🌳 LoRax — A LoRa-Powered Network Security Education Platform
+# 🌳 LoRax — A LoRa-Powered Penetration Testing Ecosystem

 > *"I am the Lorax.
 I speak for the trees."*
 > *"And the trees are learning about networks."*